The Single Best Way to Make French Toast

 8 slices crusty bread

-Whisk together the eggs, milk, and vanilla extract in a bowl.
+Combine the eggs, milk, and vanilla extract in a bowl.
 Make sure the bowl is big enough to dip the bread.
-I like to use a flatter bowl for this—like a shallow pasta bowl—to make it easier for dipping the bread.
+I like to use a flatter bowl for this—like a shallow pasta bowl—to make the dipping easier.
+If you have a lot of leftover eggs, here are 13 Chef-Approved Ways to Use Your Eggs That Will Blow Your Mind.

+Soak the slices in the egg mixture for a few seconds on either side.
 I like to use leftover crusty bread that I have for French toast, but any bread will work for this recipe.
 This is also a great way to use up stale bread if you have any!
+To properly store your bread, here's Why You Shouldn't Keep Bread on the Counter (and Where to Store it Instead).

 Heat up a skillet over medium heat, and melt some butter on the pan.
 You won't need much—just enough to coat the bottom.
-Transfer the dipped bread to the pan and cook on each side for 2 to 3 minutes, or until the side is toasted and golden brown.
+Transfer the dipped bread to the pan and fry on each side for 2 to 3 minutes, or until toasted and golden brown.

-Move the French toast to a plate and sprinkle.
+Plate up your French toast and drizzle with some maple syrup.
 Mix together the sugar and the cinnamon, then sprinkle it on top of the bread.
 You may not use all of the cinnamon sugar for this recipe—that's okay!
 Save it for the next time you make French toast.

 Full French Toast Recipe

-- Whisk together the eggs, milk, and vanilla extract.
+- In a medium bowl, whisk together the eggs, milk, and vanilla extract.

-- Transfer the dipped bread to the pan.
-Cook on each side for 2-3 minutes, until each side is toasty and golden brown.
+- Fry the bread on each side for 2-3 minutes, or until toasty and golden brown.